All Products

 aliPlayer.setAlphaRenderMode(IPlayer.AlphaRenderMode.RENDER_MODE_ALPHA_AT_RIGHT);

-// Set the material corresponding to the alpha mode.
+// Specify the material that corresponds to the alpha mode.

 UrlSource urlSource = new UrlSource();